bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Introduction

-The **BitcoinDevkit**'s **React Native** library, `bdk-rn` enables building bitcoin applications for both Android and iOS mobile platforms.
-Using `bdk-rn`, knowledge of the underlying bitcoin and BDK API is not required and using `bdk-rn` is similar to using any other RN module.
+The **BitcoinDevkit**'s **React Native** library, bdk-rn enables building bitcoin applications for Android and iOS mobile platforms.
+Using bdk-rn does not require knowledge of the underlying bitcoin or BDK API, and using bdk-rn is similar to using any other RN module.

-In this tutorial we will explore `bdk-rn` usage and the api it provides.
+In this tutorial, we will explore bdk-rn usage and the API it provides.
 This guide will walk through the development process and code for making a bitcoin application.
-The bitcoin application we create will be a non custodial HD Wallet, the app will be able to create a new wallet or restore from a known mnemonic seed phrase.
-The app will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.
+The bitcoin application we create will be a non-custodial HD Wallet.
+The application will have the functionality to create a new wallet or restore from a known mnemonic seed phrase.
+The application will also be able to interact with the bitcoin network to sync UTXOs from new blocks and broadcast transactions.

-The tutorial will focus on bitcoin and `bdk-rn` concepts and api and will gloss over react native related aspects.
-All the code for this tutorial is available on Github at https://github.com/LtbLightning/AwesomeBitcoinApp
+The tutorial will focus on bitcoin and bdk-rn concepts and API.
+So it will gloss over react native related aspects.
+The code for this tutorial is available on GitHub at https://github.com/LtbLightning/AwesomeBitcoinApp

 <img src="./exploring_bdk_rn/bdk_rn_complete_app.png" alt="BDK RN Quick Start" style="display: block; margin: 0 auto; zoom: 50%;" />

 ### Prerequisites

-In order to use bdk-rn in a React Native app a React Native development environment is required.
-Please refer to resources out there on the internet if you need to set this, here is one of many good resources to guide you https://reactnative.dev/docs/environment-setup
+In order to use bdk-rn in a React Native App, a React Native development environment is required.
+Please refer to resources out there on the internet if you need to set this up, here is one of many good resources to guide you https://reactnative.dev/docs/environment-setup

 ### Bitcoin Basics

-The bitcoin concepts used in this blog post are detailed and explained very well in external bitcoin resources here are some links for reference:
+The bitcoin concepts used in this blog post are detailed and explained very well in external bitcoin resources.
+Here are some links for reference:

-Mastering Bitcoin(HD Wallet chapter): https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch04.html
-Bitcoin Output Descriptors from  GitHub: https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md
+Mastering Bitcoin(HD Wallet chapter): https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc Bitcoin Output Descriptors from GitHub: https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md

 Now let's jump into Bitcoin Dev Kit

 ## Bitcoin Dev Kit and bdk-rn

 `bdk-rn` is a React Native library of Bitcoin Dev Kit(BDK) for building React Native Apps.
-It encapsulates all of the low level api and methods for BDK and exposes them in a react native context.
-To use BDK in React Native(RN) apps only `bdk-rn` module is required. `Bdk-rn` can be used like any other react native library and is available in public package managers.
+It encapsulates all of the low-level APIs and methods for BDK and exposes them in a react native context.
+To use BDK in React Native(RN) apps only the `bdk-rn` module is required. `Bdk-rn` can be used like any other react native library and is available in public package managers.

 ## Getting Started

-Although we wont delve deep into RN we will focus more on bitcoin and bdk-rn, however some rudimentary RN setup is required, especially a basic RN app to add our  code.
+Although we won't delve deep into RN we will focus more on bitcoin and bdk-rn, however, some rudimentary RN setup is required, especially a basic RN app to add our code.

  start by creating a new RN project.

 `npx react-native init AwesomeBitcoinApp`

-If this fails end is error on an M1 Mac please use `arch -x86_64 pod install --repo-update`
+If this fails end is an error on an M1 Mac please use `arch -x86_64 pod install --repo-update`

 Once done lets `cd` into the new project and run the basic RN app thats created